benjaminapetersen/lunch-and-learn-bash/README.md

 head -n -5 /usr/bin/passwd
 # pass output of a command to head
 ls -la | head -n 5
+# limit number of lines returned from another command
+# note that if this command prints headers, the header line will count as the first returned line!
+kubectl get pods | head -n 2
 ```

 ### history